kevinbarabash/beignet/design/post_mvp/03_traits.md

 - Trait implementations can appear in any file, but that file needs to be imported wherever that trait is used.
 This can be useful for reducing the amount of code in bundles.
+- Traits have access to private instance members

 Questions: